 If you’re looking for new plastic containers, it’s worth looking to see whether you have an old container that you can re-use first, failing that you could ask your friends and neighbours or search on Freecycle.
 It’s always wise to ensure that if you’re making a purchase that you’ve selected a good quality container that is suited to your needs and will be long lasting.

 To save money on purchasing pots, or to save using plastic, you could use the cardboard inners of kitchen roll or lavatory roll as plant pots, for the taller kitchen roll, you may wish to cut the cardboard roll into a more usable size – you may be able to cut your empty kitchen roll tube into four planting containers.

 You could also make your own containers using newspaper and a pre-bought wooden mould or template.
 Alternatively, make your own by using a small pot – wrap the newspaper around the pot and then fold the newspaper – to secure it in place.

 Cardboard or paper pots are best used on a short term basis to sow quick growing seeds, or to raise plants and then promptly plant them out.
 Paper and cardboard pots cannot be used longterm, so it’s best to keep that in mind when you’re deciding what to sow and where to sow it.
 I have found that packing paper pots, or cardboard pots filled with compost, onto a tray with sides will help these cardboard or paper pots remain upright.

 Even if you only have a container garden, you can make a difference to wildlife by growing plants for birds, bees, butterflies, moths, and other insects.
 If you’re looking to plant up a container, here is some advice on planting a container garden and choosing containers.

-Here are some ideas of plants that are popular with insects.
+Here are some ideas of container plants that are popular with insects.